 Checklists are an essential tool to mitigate risks in a DO-178C program .
 They do this by guiding the teams through all the critical questions that may be asked during certification auditing.
 This helps ensure the project teams are prepared for their own internal audits and therefore ready for the external auditors.

 This "course", which is really a downloadable set of educational and self-explanatory checklists, provides an overview and visual description of how and when checklists are used to drive the reviews that occur throughout the DO-178C process.
 The downloadable checklists set includes 21 spreadsheets covering over 1000 questions that must be asked and answered to demonstrate compliance in a DO-178C program.
 The checklists are each explained so applicants can understand how and when to use them, including how to use the Supplements in the context of your DO-178C program.
 Plus, they are easily tailored by development assurance level (DAL).

 This set of checklists also includes an extensive checklist for DO-330, which describes the full requirements and guides you through the process of "Tool Qualification."

-Tammy Reeve, President of Patmos Engineering Services, has 15 years experience as a DER and trainer for DO-254 and DO-178B/C programs, in addition to 10 years as an avionics engineer for both software and hardware programs.
-Tammy has been very active in the industry including acting as co-secretary of the "Model Based" committee of SC-205, the chair of DO-254 Users Group, and being Session Chair for DO-254/178C tracks at several SAE industry events.
-She has designations and has performed work under the FAA, EASA, CAAC, Transport Canada, and ANAC.
+Tammy Reeve, President of Patmos Engineering Services, has 25 years' experience as an FAA DER and trainer for DO-254 and DO-178B/C programs, in addition to 10 years as an avionics engineer for both software and hardware programs.
+Tammy has won numerous awards and has been very active in the industry, including acting as co-secretary of the "Model Based" committee of SC-205, chairing the DO-254 Users Group, and being Session Chair for DO-254/178C tracks at several SAE industry events for many years.
+She has numerous designations and has performed work under the FAA, EASA, CAAC, Transport Canada, ANAC, and other worldwide certification agencies.